benjaminp/six/documentation/index.rst

 .. data:: StringIO

-   This is an fake file object for textual data.
+   This is a fake file object for textual data.
 It's an alias for :class:`py2:StringIO.StringIO` in Python 2 and :class:`py3:io.StringIO` in Python 3.